EXPLAINER: How will Australian visa ruling impact Djokovic?

 WHAT DOES DJOKOVIC SAY?

 Recent revelations of his travels and giving an interview after testing positive led to calls for Djokovic to be more forthcoming.
-British former World No. 1 Andy Murray welcomed Djokovic’s win in court but agreed he had questions to resolve.
+British former world No. 1 Andy Murray welcomed Djokovic’s win in court but agreed he had questions to resolve.

 “There are still a few questions that need to be answered about the isolation and … I’m sure we’ll hear from him in the next few days,” Murray said.

-Djokovic addressed those questions in a lengthy Instagram post on Wednesday, where he blamed “human error” by his support team for failing to declare that he had traveled in the two-week period before entering Australia.
+Djokovic addressed those questions in a lengthy Instagram post on Wednesday, when he blamed “human error” by his support team for failing to declare that he had traveled in the two-week period before entering Australia.

 He said he went ahead with the interview “as I did not want to let the journalist down” but conceded he might have made an error of judgement.